Meet Our Staff

 Associate Director, Center on Alcohol Marketing and Youth (CAMY)

 Cassie Greisen is a Faculty Research Associate with the Johns Hopkins Bloomberg School of Public Health and the Associate Director of the CAMY.
 She oversees the Center's community outreach and engagement activities.
-She is actively engaged on projects relating to alcohol marketing in traditional and new media, alcohol taxes and alcohol outlet density.
-Prior to her position at CAMY, Cassie was with Associate Director for Project Extra Mile, a Nebraska-based nonprofit working to prevent youth access to alcohol.
+She brings 10 years of experience in the alcohol policy field to CAMY and is actively engaged on projects relating to alcohol marketing in traditional and new media, alcohol taxes and alcohol outlet density.
+Prior to her position at CAMY, Cassie was the Associate Director for Project Extra Mile, a Nebraska-based nonprofit working to prevent youth access to alcohol.
 She worked closely on the campaigns to reclassify alcopops in Nebraska and to change local city zoning code to address alcohol outlet density in Omaha, Nebraska.

 Cassie received her BS and MPA in Public Policy, from the University of Nebraska at Omaha.